-It may also take shareholders some time to react, as in the case of Dov Charney, the powerful founder of American Apparel, who also lost his jobs over sexual harassment and the creation of toxic working environment.
+It may also take shareholders some time to react, as in the case of Dov Charney, the powerful founder of American Apparel, who also lost his jobs over sexual harassment and the creation of a toxic working environment.
 Charney, who founded the successful clothing company in 1989, managed to hold on to his CEO title notwithstanding a well-publicized record of sexual harassment allegations (including allegedly masturbating in front of a reporter in 2004 and facing lawsuits for sexual harassment by eight former female employees in 2005 and 2011).
-It was, however, only in June 2014, that the board ousted him as CEO after an internal investigation revealed that he had allowed an employee to post naked photos on the Internet of a former American Apparel employee who had sued Charney for sexual harassment.
+It was only in June 2014 that the board ousted him as CEO, after an internal investigation revealed that he had allowed an employee to post naked photos on the internet of a former American Apparel employee who had sued Charney for sexual harassment.

-Another prominent examples are those of Carlos Ghosn and Leslie Moonves.
-Ghosn, the powerful CEO of Nissan and Renault, was ousted from the company after being accused and arrested for corruption allegations at the end of 2018.
-Moonves, the superstar CEO of CBS Corporation, resigned in September 2018, a few weeks after the New Yorker magazine revealed that six women had accused him of sexual harassment and intimidation, and the company itself faced a lawsuit in federal court in New York for securities fraud.
+Other prominent examples are those of Carlos Ghosn and Leslie Moonves.
+Ghosn, the powerful CEO of Nissan and Renault, was ousted from the company after being accused of and arrested for corruption in late 2018.
+Moonves, the superstar CEO of CBS Corporation, resigned in September 2018, a few weeks after The New Yorker revealed that six women had accused him of sexual harassment and intimidation and the company was facing a lawsuit in federal court in New York for securities fraud.

-Taken together, these examples show that there are limits to the power of Superstar CEOs.
-In particular, when these CEOs are involved in sexual harassment or illegal activities that significantly undermines the company’s reputation.
-However, as the data we present in Section [XX] shows, when it comes to less egregious actions, such as being inattentive to shareholder governance demands, extracting lucrative executive pay or smoking marijuana on a live web-show, shareholders may show more patient as long as the CEO have exceptional performance.
+Taken together, these examples show that there are limits to a superstar CEO’s power, in particular when he is involved in sexual harassment or illegal activities that significantly undermines the company’s reputation.
+However, as the data we present in Section [XX] shows, when it comes to less egregious actions, such as being inattentive to shareholder governance demands, extracting lucrative executive pay, or smoking marijuana on a live-streamed show, shareholders may show more patience, as long as the CEO’s performance is exceptional.

 Powerful CEOs in Private Companies

-Cases of powerful CEOs are not limited to public firms.
-They can also arise in private companies with powerful and sophisticated investors.
+CEOs can also become extremely powerful in private companies—even those that have powerful, sophisticated investors.
 In theory, private firms are less likely to suffer agency costs.
-There is less separation of ownership and control and more stringent oversight of board and management behavior by the firm's shareholders.
-Moreover, VC investors serve on boards and have a reputation for monitoring founders.
-However, a close look at two recent case studies reveals that shareholders are not rushing to exercise their power over the superstar CEOs even in private companies with low agency costs.
+There is less separation between ownership and control, and the shareholders exercise stricter oversight of the board and management.
+For example, VC investors serve on boards and have a reputation for closely monitoring founders.
+However, a close look at two recent case studies reveals that even in private companies with low agency costs, shareholders are not rushing to exercise their power over superstar CEOs.

-Our first case study concerns Uber's CEO and co-founder, Travis Kalanick.
-Under Kalanick's leadership, Uber caught headlines, not necessarily in the way its investors would wish to happen.
+The first case study concerns Uber's CEO and co-founder, Travis Kalanick.
+Under Kalanick's leadership, Uber made the headlines, but not necessarily in the way its investors would have wished.
 Uber and its CEO were constantly accused of inappropriate sexual behavior.
 In 2014, Kalanick made several sexist remarks in an interview and was caught visiting an escort with a group of senior employees in Seoul.
-In another incident, during a promotion in France, the company collaborated with a French app that sends users photos of women.
-Due to negative media coverage in the U.S., Uber abandoned the collaboration but did not apologize.
+In another incident during a promotional tour in France, the company partnered with a French app that sends users photos of women.
+Due to negative media coverage in the US, Uber abandoned the partnership but did not apologize.